Key facts at a glance

 If one parent wishes to leave the UAE with the child permanently, they must apply to the court.
 The court's primary criterion is the child's best interests, weighing schooling, stability, and both parents' ability to maintain a relationship with the child.

-Muslim custody under FL 41/2024
+Muslim custody under Decree-Law 41/2024

 Travel bans